 (c) Oral Arguments.
-During the 5-year period immediately preceding application, the applicant must have presented at least 5 appellate oral arguments.
-The appellate practice certification committee may waive this requirement in particular instance, upon good cause shown.
+During the 5-year period immediately preceding application, the applicant must have presented at least 5 oral arguments to an appellate court.
+The oral arguments to an appellate court need not have been presented in the same cases listed on the application as appellate actions.
+The appellate practice certification committee may waive this requirement on good cause shown.

 (d) Education.
 During the 3-year period immediately preceding the filing of an application, the applicant must demonstrate completion of 45 credit hours of approved continuing legal education for appellate practice certification.
 Accreditation of educational hours is subject to policies established by the appellate practice certification committee or the board of legal specialization and education.